CommonAccord/Site-My/Doc/Z/Misc/LinksSimple.md

-These are simple links.
+Note=These are simple links.
 The need for GitHub links is less compelling because there are buttons on the top.

 d-=<a href=""><font color="green">